-2. The dollar amount of restricted stock and stock options set forth in these columns reflects the aggregate grant date fair value of restricted stock and option awards made during 2011 and 2010, respectively, in accordance with the FASB ASC Topic 718 without regard to forfeitures.
-Discussion of the policies and assumptions used in the calculation of the grant date fair value are set forth in Notes 1 and 13 of the Consolidated Financial Statements included in SEACOR's 2011 Annual Report to Stockholders.

-- 3. Mr. Fabrikant served as our President and Chief Executive Officer between October 2011 and March 2012 and received a nominal compensation of \$1.00 in 2011 for this position.
+- (2) The dollar amount of restricted stock and stock options set forth in these columns reflects the aggregate grant date fair value of restricted stock and option awards made during 2012 and 2011, respectively, in accordance with the FASB ASC Topic 718 without regard to forfeitures.
+Discussion of the policies and assumptions used in the calculation of the grant date fair value are set forth in Notes 1 and 13 of the Consolidated Financial Statements included in SEACOR's 2011 Annual Report to Stockholders. - (3) Mr. Fabrikant served as our President and Chief Executive Officer between October 2011 and March 2012 and received a nominal compensation of \$1.00 in 2011 for this position.
 Mr. Fabrikant also serves as Executive Chairman of SEACOR.
-For more information, see "-Compensation of the President and Chief Executive Officer (the Principal Executive Officer), Chief Financial Officer (the Principal Financial Officer), Chief Operating Officer, Vice President-Finance and General Counsel and Secretary-President and Chief Executive Officer (Principal Executive Officer): Mr. Charles Fabrikant." - 4.
-"All Other Compensation" includes \$2,971 in 2010 of interest earned on the second and third installments of bonus payments, \$7,350 in 2010 and \$6,035 in 2011, of contributions made by SEACOR to match pre-tax elective deferral contributions (included under Salary) made under the SEACOR Savings Plan, a defined contribution plan established by SEACOR, effective July 1, 1994, that meets the requirements of Section 401(k) of the Internal Revenue Code, and a \$1.5 million severance payment in 2011 made to Mr. Washecka pursuant to his separation and consulting agreement.
-For a description of the terms of and amounts payable to Mr. Washecka pursuant to his separation and consulting agreement, See "-Potential Payments Upon Death, Disability, Qualified Retirement, Termination Without Cause or a Change of Control." - 5.
-Mr. Washecka served as our President and Chief Executive Officer through October 2011.
-For a description of the terms of and amounts payable to Mr. Washecka pursuant to his separation and consulting agreement, See "--Potential Payments Upon Death, Disability, Qualified Retirement, Termination Without Cause or a Change of Control." - 6.
-Mr. Fagerstal has served as our Chief Financial Officer and Executive Vice President since October 2011 and received a nominal compensation of \$1.00 in 2011 for this position.
-Mr. Fagerstal also serves as Senior Vice President Corporate Development and Finance of SEACOR.
-For more information, see "-Compensation of the President and Chief Executive Officer (the Principal Executive Officer), Chief Financial Officer (the Principal Financial Officer), Chief Operating Officer, Vice President -Finance and General Counsel and Secretary-Chief Financial Officer and Executive Vice President (Principal Financial Officer): Mr. Dick Fagerstal." - "All Other Compensation" includes \$649 in 2010 and \$864 in 2011, of interest earned on the second and third installments of bonus payments, and \$6,756 in 2010 and \$6,035 in 2011, of contributions made by SEACOR to match pre-tax elective deferral contributions (included under Salary) made under the SEACOR Savings Plan, a defined contribution plan established by SEACOR, effective July 1, 1994, that meets the requirements of Section 401(k) of the Internal Revenue Code. - 8.
-Ms. Goss served as our Chief Financial Officer and Vice President through October 2011.
-She has served as our Vice President-Finance since October 2011. - "All Other Compensation" includes \$3,576 in 2011 of contributions made by SEACOR to match pre-tax elective deferral contributions (included under Salary) made under the SEACOR Savings Plan, a defined contribution plan established by SEACOR, effective July 1, 1994, that meets the requirements of Section 401(k) of the Internal Revenue Code. - 10.
-Mr. Van de Vuurst served as our Chief Operating Officer from February 2011 through September 2012.
-See "-Potential Payments Upon Death, Disability, Qualified Retirement, Termination Without Cause or a Change of Control" for a description of Mr. Van de Vuurst's separation and consulting agreement. - 11.
-Mr. Robinson has served as our General Counsel, Secretary and Vice President since July 2011 and received a nominal compensation of \$1.00 in 2011 for this position.
-Mr. Robinson also serves as Senior Vice President, General Counsel and Secretary of SEACOR.
-For more information, see "-Compensation of the President and Chief Executive Officer (the Principal Executive Officer), Chief Financial Officer, Vice President-Finance and General Counsel and Secretary-General Counsel, Secretary and Vice President: Mr. Paul Robinson."
+For more information, see "-Compensation of the President and Chief Executive Officer (the Principal Executive Officer), Chief Financial Officer (the Principal Financial Officer), Chief Operating Officer, Vice President-Finance and General Counsel and Secretary-President and Chief Executive Officer (Principal Executive Officer): Mr. Charles Fabrikant." - (4) Mr. Gustafson has served as our Chief Executive Officer since April 2012.
+"All Other Compensation" includes \$5,200 in 2012 of contributions made by SEACOR to match pre-tax elective deferral contributions (included under Salary) made under the SEACOR Savings Plan, a defined contribution plan established by SEACOR, effective July 1, 1994, that meets the requirements of Section 401(k) of the Internal Revenue Code.
+The 2012 matching contributions do not reflect final true up contributions that are not calculated until some time prior to March 31, 2013. - (5) Mr. Bradshaw has served as our Chief Financial Officer and Executive Vice President since October 2012 - (6) "All Other Compensation" includes \$864 in 2011 and \$898 in 2012, of interest earned on the second and third installments of bonus payments, and \$6,774 in 2011 and \$4,736 in 2012, of contributions made by SEACOR to match pre-tax elective deferral contributions (included under Salary) made under the SEACOR Savings Plan, a defined contribution plan established by SEACOR, effective July 1, 1994, that meets the requirements of Section 401(k) of the Internal Revenue Code.
+The 2012 matching contributions do not reflect final true up contributions that are not calculated until some time prior to March 31, 2013. - (7) Ms. Goss served as our Chief Financial Officer and Vice President through October 2011.
+She has served as our Vice President-Finance since October 2011. - (8) "All Other Compensation" includes \$688 in 2011 and \$8,500 in 2012 of contributions made by SEACOR to match pre-tax elective deferral contributions (included under Salary) made under the SEACOR Savings Plan, a defined contribution plan established by SEACOR, effective July 1, 1994, that meets the requirements of Section 401(k) of the Internal Revenue Code and an \$83,000 severance payment in 2012 made to Mr. Van de Vuurst pursuant to his separation and consulting agreement.
+Upon termination, the unvested portions of SEACOR's matching contributions were forfeited. - (9) Mr. Van de Vuurst served as our Chief Operating Officer from February 2011 through September 2012.
+See "-Potential Payments Upon Death, Disability, Qualified Retirement, Termination Without Cause or a Change of Control" for a description of Mr. Van de Vuurst's separation and consulting agreement.